Goolwa Beach

 An assessment of population growth drivers in Goolwa Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, an above median population growth for Australian non-metropolitan areas is projected, with the area expected to grow by 284 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, South Australian State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future population projections indicate an above median growth for non-metropolitan Australia, with Goolwa Beach expected to grow by 278 persons to 2041, reflecting a total gain of 10.7% over the 16 years.

 Frequently Asked Questions - Population